Privacy Policy

 USE OF SWARM COMMUNITY PLATFORM

-USE OF GOOGLE ANALYTICS
+USE OF GOOGLE

 This website uses Google Analytics if you give your consent within the meaning of Art.
 6 para.
 1 lit. a) GDPR and Art.
 49 para.
 1 lit. a) GDPR.
 This is a service provided by Google Ireland Limited ("Google"), a company incorporated and operated under Irish law (registration number: 368047) with its registered office at Gordon House, Barrow Street, Dublin 4, Ireland and Google LLC (USA) ("Google").